George Papadopoulos’ Wife, Simona Mangiante, Wants Donald Trump To Pardon Her Husband

 — Fox News (@FoxNews) June 5, 2018

-Cupid works in mysterious ways as it was Joseph Mifsud that, sort of, introduced George to Magiante.
-As The Washington Post report documented, Papadopoulos was on LinkedIn when he saw a mutual connection to Joseph, Simona Mangiante.
+Cupid works in mysterious ways as it was Joseph Mifsud that, sort of, introduced George to Mangiante.
+As the Washington Post report documented, Papadopoulos was on LinkedIn when he saw a mutual connection to Joseph, Simona Mangiante.
 Time will tell if George will have to serve a sentence or if Donald Trump will adhere to Simona’s pleas and pardon the man he once called a liar.